Hair That Holds: Top Styles for Gymnastics Practices and Competitions

 Why gymnasts love it:

-• Minimizes head pressure and is great for lying flat on the back.
+• Reduces pressure for athletes lying flat on the mat.

 4. Messy Gym Bun